ryan4yin/nixos-and-flakes-book/docs/nixpkgs/callpackage.md

 The common usage of `pkgs.callPackage` is to import customized Nix packages and used them in Nix Module.

-For example, we have customized a NixOS kernel configuration `kernel.nix`, and used the SBC's name and kernel source as its variable parameters:
+For example, we have customized a NixOS kernel configuration `kernel.nix`, and it uses the SBC's name and kernel source as its variable parameters:

 ```nix
 {